6.7 Skills for innovation

 On this page

-Sweden’s current national strategy for the development of entrepreneurship competence and of entrepreneurial mind-set among young people, 'Strategy for Entrepreneurship in Education and Training' (Strategi för entreprenörskap inom utbildningsområdet), was adopted in 2009.
+Sweden’s current national strategy for the development of entrepreneurship competence and of entrepreneurial mindset among young people, 'Strategy for Entrepreneurship in Education and Training' (Strategi för entreprenörskap inom utbildningsområdet), was adopted in 2009.
 In short, the strategy states that entrepreneurship in school means that all students should develop knowledge, skills and attitudes that equip them for a changing social and working life.

 The Curriculum for Upper Secondary school from 2011 states that